 The usual legal process for marriage in the Church of England is by Banns.
 Banns must be read in the Church in wish you are to marry and also in your local Church of England parish church.
 You must arrange for Banns to be read in your local parish church and a Banns certificate to be produced – please note that you cannot legally marry without the Banns certificate and it is therefore imperative that you make arrangements for this to be done yourselves.
 You can find your local parish church through the Parish Finder at https://www.achurchnearyou.com/

 What happens next?

-About three months before your service, we ask you to contact the Vicar again to arrange a meeting, book a rehearsal, and to begin planning the Order of Service.
+About three months before your service, we ask you to contact the priest conducting your service to arrange a meeting, book a rehearsal, and to begin planning the Order of Service.
 If your Banns are being published (the most usual preliminary for church weddings) you will also need to contact the Vicar of any other parish in which one or both of you lives.
 They will also arrange to read your banns within three months of the ceremony and issue you with a Banns certificate to confirm that this has been done.
 Please note the marriage cannot take place without this certificate.

 What happens in the service?

 The service usually lasts about 30-45 minutes.
 It will include readings, prayers and hymns, vows will be exchanged, the registers signed and a blessing given.
 There can be between one and three hymns (two is usual) and organ music for the entry of the bride, the signing of the register and the procession out at the end of the service.

 Please note that we are a traditional parish church and therefore hold to our tradition of organ music for the arrival of the bride and the couple leaving church.
 For your readings, you will need to include a Bible reading.
 A second reading can be added, either from the Bible or another source (the latter must be approved by the priest taking the service in advance).